 Hover over the footer and click Edit to open the Footer Content Editor.
 For more information, visit Editing footers.

-Share buttons allow visitors to share content to their social profiles in one click.
+Visitors use Share buttons to share content on their social accounts in one click.
 To choose which buttons display, or hide them all, visit Adding Share buttons.

 Special customizable Share buttons display on blog posts and product item pages: